parmes/parmes/solfec/user/solvers.rst

     accordingly expand the parameter list of the callback routine)

-  * callback -- failure callback function of form: **value = callback (obj, data)**, where for the returned value equal zero Solfec run is stopped
+  * callback -- failure callback function of form: **value = callback (obj, data)**, where for the returned value equal zero Solfec run is stopped.
+See also: :ref:`REGISTER_CALLBACK <solfec-command-REGISTER_CALLBACK>`.

 Some parameters can also be accessed as members of a GAUSS_SEIDEL_SOLVER object, cf. :numref:`gauss-seidel-params`.